“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 - Media vehicles and others: numbers of accredited press vehicles and any other vehicle involved are on labels with yellow background.

-- The starting order of the second stage until last one will correspond to the position in the ranking of the last stage completed.
+- The starting order of the second stage until last one will correspond to the position in the ranking (or a virtual ranking) of the last stage completed.

-- Each pilot will know the starting order of the next day by consulting the ranking of the stage published, as soon as possible, each evening on the notice board at the Race Direction in the bivouac.
+- Each pilot will know the starting order of the next day by consulting the ranking of the stage published, as soon as possible, each evening on the notice board at the Race Direction and sent via the Whatsapp race broadcast.

 - Each pilot, after receiving the go of each stage, must transit on the waypoint named “START BIV” within a maximum of 2 minutes.